 A noted interpreter of contemporary music, Andy has premiered and commissioned dozens of works to date and has performed with the Chicago Symphony Orchestra on their MusicNOW series, at the New Music Gathering, and with Ensemble Dal Niente, the Chicago Composer’s Orchestra, and the Chicago Center for Contemporary Composition’s Grossman Ensemble (with whom he is featured on the 2020 release FOUNTAIN OF TIME).
 In 2018, he was clarinetist for the workshop performance of Augusta Read Thomas’s opera “Sweet Potato Kicks the Sun,” sponsored by the Santa Fe Opera.
 Andy also performs with the Zafa Collective and earspace, and was a founding member of the trio F-PLUS.
-Andy is Clarinetist and Co-Artistic Director with the mixed sextet Latitude 49, and can be heard on their albums The Bagatelles Project and Wax and Wire (New Amsterdam), of which TEMPO said, "The group handles lots of different styles with precision, and performances throughout the CD are sharp, clear and full of energy.
+Andy is Clarinetist and Co-Artistic Director with the mixed sextet Latitude 49.
+Latitude 49 has held numerous residencies, including recently at Princeton University and Baylor University, and has been the recipient of grants from the Barlow Endowment, the Fromm Foundation, Chamber Music America, and the Aaron Copland Fund.
+Andy can be heard on their albums The Bagatelles Project and Wax and Wire (New Amsterdam), of which TEMPO said, "The group handles lots of different styles with precision, and performances throughout the CD are sharp, clear and full of energy.
 The album offers some great works, and each of them is its own musical sculpture – fully formed, accomplished, well performed."
-Latitude 49 has held numerous residencies, including recently at Princeton University and Baylor University, and has been the recipient of grants from the Barlow Endowment, the Fromm Foundation, Chamber Music America, and the Aaron Copland Fund.
+His solo debut, "halfway home" will release in the Fall of 2021 on Potenza Music.